Isidore-Bennett/exp-be/README.md

 Tests are failing, shocking.
 I did a rewrite of some key functionality so a lot is broken.
+So please ./gradlew clean build -x test

 Java 8